shuvamnandi/ROBRenjinBackend/README.md

 </dependency>
 ```

-## DoppioJVM architecture and performance bottleneck
+## DoppioJVM Architecture and Performance Bottleneck

-## Extending the product with other libraries from Renjin
+## Extending the Product with other Libraries from Renjin

 R Packages like **matlib** are included to be used for executing code on the browser.
 These are added as Maven dependencies within the `pom.xml` file present in the ROBRenjinBackend GitHub repository.